ikrahussain/Product-Profitability/README.md

 - Employees Table: Employee Name, Role and Assigned Region
 - Calendar Table: Date, Year, Quarter, Month Number, Month Name and Year-Month

-- These features were essential for analysing revenue trends, profitability, product performanc and workforce effectiveness.
+These features were essential for analysing revenue trends, profitability, product performance and workforce effectiveness.

 Preprocessing or cleaning Steps:
-- Before performing the analysis in Power BI, the dataset was prepared to ensure accuracy and consistency:
+Before performing the analysis in Power BI, the dataset was prepared to ensure accuracy and consistency:

 Data Cleaning:
 - Removed duplicate records in Sales, Customers and Employees tables.